HaidarEmadAbdo/Bike_Share_Portfolio_Project/README.md

 ###
 ###
 ## Data Exploration
+### Showing total numbers for casuals vs members in SQL and Tableau:

 ### Showing the number of NULL values in the columns (start_station_name - end_station_name) in SQL and Tableau:
 ![4- Showing the number of null values in station names](https://github.com/HaidarEmadAbdo/Bike_Share_Portfolio_Project/assets/139217562/26a8458f-0cf4-420c-949c-772c8e6ae3f3)
 ###